ifduyue/urlfetch/README.rst

 * Distributed as a single file module, has no depencencies other than the Python Standard Library.
 * Pure Python, works fine with gevent_.
 * Small codebase, about 1000 lines and 30% are comments and blank lines.
-Only 10 minutes you can known every detail.
+Only 10 minutes you can know every detail.
 * Random user-agent.
 * Support streaming.